synoa/cerebro.pimcore.dataobjectsortindex/README.md

 ![Pimcore Objects that should be sorted](docs/images/pimcore_objects_to_sort.png)

-Now you want that all sub-objects of `/Products/Website2 (pimadofashion)/Store1 (pimado fashion euro)/Shoes` are sorted, so you can configure it like this:
+Now you want that all sub-objects in `/Products/Website2 (pimadofashion)/Store1 (pimado fashion euro)/Shoes` with the type `product` are sorted using the field `sorting` to store the value:

 ```yaml
 data_object_sort_index: